Pi4J/pi4j.github.io/content/prepare/install-java.md

 Our Raspberry Pi has started for the first time and we are now ready to add some Java to it!

 {{% notice tip %}}
-As described on the previous page "The First Boot" a script can be executed that will do all this at once: `curl -sL https://raw.githubusercontent.com/Pi4J/pi4j-os/main/script/prepare-for-java.sh | bash`.
+As described on the previous page "The First Boot", a script can be executed that will do all this at once: `curl -sL https://raw.githubusercontent.com/Pi4J/pi4j-os/main/script/prepare-for-java.sh | bash`.
 {{% /notice %}}

 ## Add Missing Dependencies